-To be eligible for the bachelor's degree with a major in music, the student must complete not less than the last 42 semester hours of course work at Converse.
+To be eligible for the bachelor's degree with a major in music, the student must complete not less than the last

+42 semester hours of coursework at Converse.

 Credit in performance studies is determined by the standards established in the Petrie School of Music.
-For students majoring in performance, credit for previous study is determined by audition with the faculty, either at the time of registration or with the approval of the dean, during the first term of study at Converse.
+For students majoring in performance, credit for previous study is determined by audition with the faculty, either at the time of registration or with the approval of the Head of the Petrie School of Music, during the first term of study at Converse.